gumbarros/Infidex/README.md

 - Document frequencies and statistics

 **Index Size**: Typically much smaller than source data due to byte-quantized weights and compressed postings.
 Example: 40k movie titles = < 5 MB index.
 See [this test](https://github.com/lofcz/Infidex/blob/a60d3a7753cc4bf48a57a34d14a44bfc0d7a7223/src/Infidex.Tests/PersistenceTests.cs#L77-L175).

+## Thread Safety & Concurrency

+- `SearchEngine.Search` is thread-safe and can be called from many threads concurrently.
+- Indexing operations (`IndexDocuments`, `IndexDocumentsAsync`, `IndexDocument`, `CalculateWeights`, `Save`, `Load`) acquire an exclusive writer lock and block other operations while they run.
+- Filters and boosts are compiled once and cached in a thread-safe dictionary; execution uses thread-local virtual machines to avoid shared state.
+- Share a single `SearchEngine` instance per application/service and let multiple threads use it concurrently.

 ## Configuration